markmccabe333/ai-contract-governance/Golden-Dataset-Performance-Specification.md

 [Note to Practitioners: This template is intended to be attached as an Exhibit to a Master Services Agreement (MSA) or Statement of Work (SOW).
 The provisions of this Exhibit are operative only as incorporated into a binding agreement.
 This note is explanatory and does not modify the legal effect of the Exhibit.
-For a detailed breakdown of the technical categories in Section 2 (Dataset Composition), please refer to the "Golden Dataset" Glossary for Legal & Technical Alignment at the end of this document.]
+For a detailed breakdown of the technical categories in Section 2 (Dataset Composition), please refer to the "Golden Dataset" Glossary for Legal & Technical Alignment at the end of this document.
+This Exhibit is provided for general informational purposes and does not constitute legal advice.]

 ________________________________________
 Exhibit [X]: Golden Dataset & Performance Specification